bryanhannes/bryanhannes.github.io/_posts/2023-01-7-reactively-storing-and-retrieving-url-state-in-angular.markdown

 ## Conclusion
-- Now we know the different techniques for storing state in the URL: query and route parameters.
+- Now we know the different techniques for storing state in the URL: query and route parameters and fragments.
 - To subscribe to changes in query parameters, we can use the `ActivatedRoute` service.
 - We can use the `queryParamsHandling` property to specify how the `Router` should merge new query parameters with the existing ones when navigating to a new route.
 By setting `queryParamsHandling: 'merge'`, we can merge the new query parameters with the existing ones.
 - We saw how the `ViewModel` approach makes our templates cleaner.